Jayaprathag/Jayaprathag/README.md

 Hello!

 My name is Jayapratha Ganesan!
-This is my space for my projects...
+This is the space for my projects...

 Connect me on LinkedIn here: https://www.linkedin.com/in/jayamg/